Best long-tail keyword strategy

 1. Check the keywords

 The first step in identifying search intent is to examine the terms entered into search engines.
 Do they require a certain product or service?
 Are they attempting to learn anything?
 Are they looking for an answer to a problem?
 You may get a feel of what they’re looking for by analyzing the keywords and phrases they’re using to search.
 In the above picture, we have typed a specific question: “How to boost my Testosterone”.
-Then we have found more search quieries that poeple also ask ; like “What food increase Testosterone?”, “How can I fix low Testosterone”.
+Then we have found more search queries that people also ask; like “What food increases Testosterone?”, “How can I fix low Testosterone?”.

 2. Go over the SERP results